mne-tools/mne-python/doc/development/governance.rst

 The Chair of the Steering Council is responsible for liaising between the Steering Council and the community.
 Duties:

-- Convening the steering council meetings
+- Convening the Steering Council meetings
 - Calling for votes when consensus fails
 - Communicating important decisions (and the context for why those decisions were taken) to the community